 Parents are involved every step of the way, after all you know your child best.
 We find a good relationship with parents helps enormously in providing the best care and support for your child.
 Parents can expect to be involved in assessment of SEND and will be invited regularly to review progress, in addition to a bi-annual parents' meeting.
 We operate an open door policy and foster an ethos of "no matter too small!"
 Each year parents and carers are invited to share their views about the SEN at Dringhouses and have a voice in the review and writing of this document.
 "My child loves learning through topics.
-He has really enjoyed the work he's done about France and is fascinated with speaking in a different language" "I always feel reassured; the teachers are eager to help with concerns"

-Arrangements for my son, like standing first in line and the excellent extra support at key times, have been beneficial and he is a happier boy.
+He has really enjoyed the work he's done about France and is fascinated with speaking in a different language" "I always feel reassured; the teachers are eager to help with concerns" Arrangements for my son, like standing first in line and the excellent extra support at key times, have been beneficial and he is a happier boy.
+We also run half termly neurodiversity and well-being parent drop in sessions.
+These sessions are open to all parents and carers and are a good opportunity to chat with other parents, get and share information and have the chance to listen to specialist SEND guest speakers from around the York area.
+Recent guests have been a representative from The City of York Council, a representative from CAMHs, OT4me and The Parent Carer Forum.

-'Disadvantaged pupils, disabled pupils and those with special educational needs benefit from effective support which enables them to achieve well across the school.'

-'Disabled pupils and those with special educational needs make good progress from their various starting points.
-Any underachievement is identified and additional support is put into place to ensure that the differing needs of pupils are met.
-Documentation is of the highest quality and the school website contains easily accessible information for parents.'
+What OFSTED say about us.

-Adapting the curriculum to meet the needs of our children with SEN

-All staff have training in different approaches to teaching and learning, allowing them to adapt the curriculum and teaching styles to best suit your child.
+Dringhouses Primary School had an OFSTED inspection in November 2022 finding the school to be GOOD in all areas.
+OFSTED stated that 'The curriculum organisation and delivery supports pupils with special educational needs and/or disabilities (SEND) to learn and develop independence.
+Teachers provide pupils with SEND with individual provision, where appropriate.
+Pupils with SEND have the time they need to master the basics before moving on to more complex tasks.'
+Adapting the curriculum to meet the needs of our children with SEN All staff have training in different approaches to teaching and learning, allowing them to adapt the curriculum and teaching styles to best suit your child. writing slope they help me.

-These areas include, Dyslexia, Autistic spectrum condition, speech, language and communication needs, behaviour and emotional difficulties, visual and hearing impairments and physical and medical difficulties.

-We may put in place one or more of the following:-

-- \cdot Extra help from a teaching assistant in a small group or one to one. - Resources such as privacy boards, ear defenders, slanted writing boards, ICT access, coloured paper and overlays and pencil grips. - \cdot Work Stations that include specifically tailored work for your child. - · Targets set for your child in an Individual Educational Plan or Support Plan. - · Emotional or pastoral support from the Emotional Literacy Support Assistant (ELSA).
+We may put in place one or more of the following:- - · Extra help from a teaching assistant in a small group or one to one. - Resources such as privacy boards, ear defenders, slanted writing boards, technology, coloured paper and overlays and pencil grips. - Work Stations that include specifically tailored work for your child to support independence - · Targets set for your child in a pupil passport or in an EHCP Education, Health and Care plan - · Emotional or pastoral support from the Emotional Literacy support assistant (ELSA).
 Each classroom is equipped with an additional support resource box filled with resources that children can try if they feel they need to.